Off Grid Living: Costs, Considerations and Preparation

 Almost all states and local governments require you to have a septic system to live on a property.
 The price of installing septic is typically $3,000, but this can get up to $8,000 in some areas.

-Many areas are now allowing alternative waste treatment systems, such as composting toilets.
+Many areas now allow alternative waste treatment systems, such as composting toilets.
 You might even be able to have your septic tank size requirements reduced if you use a compost toilet.
 The catch is that you will probably be required to use an approved composting toilet (not a cheap DIY one), which starts at around $1,700.

 6. Heat